 The hole size is dependent upon the part orientation, and for this reason it is recommended to always print the part using the same orientation.
-HP Multi Jet Fusion-produced parts may have dimensional variations in small features up to +/-0.2 mm (ISO 286, IT Grade 13), which is usually higher than supplier specifications.
-For this reason, it is important to select a type of insert that is compliant with hole deviations.
+For this reason, it is important to take into account the insert supplier specifications and select a type of insert that is compliant with HP Multi Jet Fusion capabilities.